heri1980-93/ir-portfolio/writeups/simulated-ps-invoke-incident.md

 Simulated DFIR Write-up — PowerShell-based Downloader (One-page)

 Overview
 A simulated incident where a user account executed a suspicious PowerShell command that fetched and executed a payload.
-Objective: demonstrate DFIR methodology (detection, collection, analysis, containment, remediation) and produce clear artifacts for a hiring portfolio.
+Objective: demonstrate DFIR methodology (detection, collection, analysis, containment, remediation).

 Scope
 - A single Windows host in a lab environment